yalue/cuda_scheduling_examiner_mirror/README.md

 ```
 {
+  "scenario_name": "<Scenario name>",
   "benchmark_name": "<benchmark name>",
   "thread_count": <thread count>,
   "block_count": <block count>,
+  "max_resident_threads": <The maximum number of threads that can be assigned
+    to the GPU at a time (from all benchmarks in the scenario)>,
   "data_size": <data size>,
+  "release_time": <requested release time in seconds>,
   "PID": <pid>,
   "TID": <The thread ID, if benchmarks were run as threads>,
   "times": [